VINIRR99/decadent-governmental-infrastructure-report-api/README.md

 # Infrastructure Report - API

-My third and final project of the Ironhack Web Development bootcamp was an full-stack application app to denouce decadent government infrastructures linke schools, roads, etc.
+My third and final project of the Ironhack Web Development bootcamp was an full-stack application app to denouce decadent government infrastructures like schools, roads, etc.
 In this repository is stored the backend of the project.

 ## Links